parisyee/FEWD-NYC-12.12.17/Final_Project/README.md

 - Enable Github pages for your repo to deploy your site for progress review.

 - Include the url of your deployed site in the README of your project.

+#### Due Tuesday, 02/20/18 - Javascript First Draft

+Now that you have most of your HTML and CSS, it's time to add some flourishes with Javascript.

+**Requirements**

+- `js` or `javascript` directory - in the root of your project repository.
+This is where all of your Javascript files will go.

+- `index.js` - at the minimum, you should have an `index.js` file for your Javascript code.
+Feel free to create as many Javascript files as you want for organizational purposes.

+> You are permitted to use any Javascript library you wish.
+However, you are not required to use any libraries.
+The use or nonuse of libraries will not affect your final project grade.